jericson/jericson.github.io/_posts/2016-01-15-second_try.md

 yelled at them, but rather as a result of statistical phenomenon.

-While it can seem like we consistently screw up initial communication, it's problably better to say we don't often restate meta posts when we get the communication right.
+While it can seem like we consistently screw up initial communication, it's probably better to say we don't often restate meta posts when we get the communication right.
 We only ever write second posts when we don't get the feedback we want or aren't swayed by it.
 And that's a bit of shame now that I think about it.
 We don't